-In addition, all staff are provided with at least Part One of the statutory guidance, 'Keeping Children Safe in Education, DfE 2023' and Annexe B and are required to sign to indicate that they have read and understood it.
+In addition, all staff are provided with at least Part One of the statutory guidance, 'Keeping Children Safe in Education, DfE 2024' and Annexe B and are required to sign to indicate that they have read and understood it.
 Annexe B contains important additional information about specific forms of abuse and safeguarding issues.
+Schools and college leaders and those staff who work directly with children should read Annexe B.